Consultation with Officers of the Authority

 If an applicant is aggrieved by a decision of the Authority not to approve an authorisation or to attach conditions to an authorisation, it may seek a review by the Financial Services Tribunal.

 This Tribunal is made up of individuals who are independent of both the Authority and applicant.
 The Financial Services Tribunal can confirm, vary or revoke the decision.

-Any right of review (e.g. to the Financial Services Tribunal) will be explained to the applicant in the letter communicating the authorisation decision.
+Any right of review (e.g. to the Financial Services Tribunal) will be explained to the applicant in writing when communicating the authorisation decision.